aws-samples/dynamic-image-handler-poc/README.md

 cdk deploy
 ```

-This should deploy all the required components and application.
+This should deploy all the required infra components and the application.
 Use ALB DNS URL to verify the application.
 Use postman to process the image.
-Make sure, you pass the appropriate S3 bucket and image to succesfully process the images
+Make sure, you pass the appropriate S3 bucket and image to succesfully process the images.

 Cleanup